CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 and the `TS` study title; their optional mapping is for terminology enrichment.

 FHIR metadata from `ResearchStudy` and `Group` is retained as the source-derived baseline and can be overridden by the compact mapping.
-Project metadata is not currently copied into individual or biosample records.
+To also copy the mapped `beacon.datasets.defaults.id` into individuals and biosamples, explicitly enable `--include-dataset-id` (or **Include datasetId in records** in Desktop).
+This adds the top-level `datasetId` extension required by some backends; it is not a standard Beacon v2 property.
+Without the option, those records are unchanged.

 </details>
 <details>